miracle2k/trio-protocol/README.md

 >>> Note: To test this server, you can use:
 >>> `python -c "import struct; print((b'%shello world' % struct.pack('<L', 12)).decode('ascii'))" | nc localhost 5566`

 ### What if the protocol needs access to the loop

-If the protocol uses the `asyncio` loop, for example to start background tasks, it will likely accept a `loop` argument.
-We have a fake loop class that can be used:
+If the protocol uses the `asyncio` loop, for example to start background tasks, you can use `trio_protocol.Loop` which is a loop-like class that supports some of the commonly used methods such as `call_later` or `create_task`.
+Most protocols are written to accept a `loop` argument, so you would do:

 ```python
 import functools